Shobna Gulati: Career

 On 11 June 2009, Gulati appeared in the BBC1 programme Celebrity MasterChef.
 They performed in the first stage tour of dinnerladies in early 2009 and they have appeared as a guest story teller for Bedtime Stories on CBBC.
 Gulati made their Loose Women debut on 18 November 2010 to celebrate 50 years of Coronation Street, appearing with regulars Kate Thornton, Sherrie Hewson and Carol McGiffin.
 Gulati returned to the show on 11 April 2012 appearing alongside regulars Andrea McLean, Jane McDonald and Janet Street-Porter during soap week.
 Gulati returned to the show as a regular from 13 March 2013, taking over from Sally Lindsay who took time off to film Mount Pleasant, from September 2013, Gulati became an occasional panellist on the show, before leaving on 30 May 2014.

 In June 2011, Gulati was a guest on Countdown.
 Announcing their departure from Coronation Street, they expressed their desire to write and perform more comedy than their work in a soap opera had permitted them time to do.
 In 2016, they appeared in the ITV/Netflix series Paranoid.
 Gulati made a guest appearance in Casualty on 29 October 2016.

 In 2017, they appeared as Saba in the British romantic comedy film Finding Fatimah.

 In 2018, Gulati appeared in the Doctor Who episodes "Arachnids in the UK" and "Demons of the Punjab" as Najia Khan, mother of The Doctor's companion Yaz Khan.

 Gulati played Ray in the West End production of Everybody's Talking About Jamie at the Apollo Theatre in 2018.
 Now adapted as a screenplay, Gulati played the part of Ray alongside Sarah Lancashire.
 Everybody's Talking About Jamie was released on 17 September 2021.
-In 2022,shey led the company of The Rise and Fall of Little Voice as Mari Hoff, and starred in the show alongside their son Akshay.
+In 2022, they led the company of The Rise and Fall of Little Voice as Mari Hoff, and starred in the show alongside their son Akshay.
 Gulati reprised the role of Ray in the 2023-2024 UK and Ireland Tour of Everybody's Talking About Jamie.

 Gulati wrote a memoir titled Remember Me? on losing a parent to dementia based on her experiences caring for their mother, who died in 2019.
 During publicity interviews for the book, Gulati revealed that they had contracted Coronavirus earlier in 2020.

 In May 2021, Gulati starred as Vicky in the three-part comedy drama murder mystery series, Murder, They Hope.

 In December 2022, Gulati appeared as Posy in the Christmas special of BBC dark comedy Inside No. 9, "The Bones of St Nicholas".
 In September 2025, Gulati was announced to appear in the seventh series of RuPaul's Drag Race UK as a special celebrity guest during a makeover challenge (episode "The Hun Makeover").